 The legendary animal has a mischievous nature and magical powers making it capable of shape shifting into human form or into objects.
 The Tanuki has a long tail, which it uses to wrap itself into a bundle and hide, or to baffle its enemies.

-For a similar bronze model by Oshima Joun see 'Japanese Works of Art catalogue' M. Fairley catalogue 2016.
+For a similar bronze model by Oshima Joun see 'Japanese Works of Art catalogue' M. Fairley 2016, no. 7.

 Please fill in the information below